-Program Income: As discussed in Section III.B. of this FFO, the generation of program income is mandatory under the MBC program and MBC operators are required to account for all program income generated in whole or in part under MBC financial assistance awards.
-Program income is defined as gross income earned by the recipient from federally supported activities and, for purposes of the MBC program, specifically includes client fees, membership fees, success fees and other income generated by the MBC.
+Program Income: As discussed in Section III.B. of this FFO, the generation of program income is mandatory under the MBDA Business Center program and center operators are required to account for all program income generated in whole or in part under the financial assistance awards.
+Program income is defined as gross income earned by the recipient from federally supported activities and, for purposes of the MBDA Business Center program, specifically includes client fees, membership fees, success fees and other income generated by the center.
 See 15 C.F.R. § 14.24 or 15 C.F.R. § 24.25 (as applicable based on the type of applicant).

-For each of the five anticipated funding periods under the MBC award, applicants must identify: (i) how program income will be generated by the MBC program; (ii) the anticipated amount of program income (which must be identified as non-federal cost share in the project's proposed budget); and (iii) and how the program income will be used to further the MBC program objectives.
-In this respect, all proposed fee structures and other methods for the MBC's generation of program income must be acceptable to MBDA and approved by the Grants Officer.
+For each of the four anticipated funding periods under the MBDA Business Center award, applicants must identify: (i) how program income will be generated by the program; (ii) the anticipated amount of program income (which must be identified as non-federal cost share in the project's proposed budget); and (iii) how the program income will be used to further the program objectives.
+In this respect, all proposed fee structures and other methods for the MBDA

+Business Center's generation of program income must be acceptable to MBDA and approved by the Grants Officer.

 The applicant should take great care in projecting the total dollar amount in fees and other program income that will be generated each program year.
-The applicant's methodology for estimating the amount of fees to be billed and to be collected must be clearly articulated in the proposal.
+The applicant must state clearly the methodology for estimating the amount of fees to be billed and to be collected.

-It is also important to note that in some cases the MBC may apply a policy for fee waivers and/or accounts not collectable.
+It is also important to note that in some cases the MBDA Business Center may apply a policy for fee waivers and/or accounts not collectable.
 The applicant must indicate, for each of the funding periods, at what point fees are charged to its clients (e.g., upon completion of work assignment and/or successful completion of awarded transaction) and how it intends to collect and manage fees.
 These items should be taken into consideration and discussed in the budget narrative.